 7. You want to buy a new mobile phone.
 After looking around in the store for a long time, assisted by a diligent salesperson, you decide to buy model X. You are very happy with the purchase and proudly show the new phone to your friends.
 A friend asks you if that model has the new panoramic camera function.
-You quickly say 'yes', but you don’t really know.
-You hope so.
-In the evening you take the manual and discover that there is no panoramic function.
-"Damn," you yell out in distress, but soon you figure that you do not really need it and that this panoramic function is a sales trick anyway.
+You quickly say 'yes', but you do not actually know.
+You simply hope so.
+In the evening, you look at the manual and discover that there is no panoramic function.
+"Damn it," you yell in distress, but soon you realize that you do not really need it, and that this panoramic function is a sales trick anyway.
 Everyone knows that you cannot take beautiful panoramic photos with mobile phones.

-8. A marketing agency recommends the sales department of Tesla to exaggerate how many people have already ordered a car.
+8. A marketing agency advices the sales department of Tesla to exaggerate how many people have already ordered a car.
 Which bias do they hope to exploit?

-9. John is an American who does not believe climate change is happening.
-Recently he heard a Republican governor say: "Last month of August I had to put on a sweater almost every single night.
+9. John is an American who does not believe climate change isnreal.
+Recently ,he heard a Republican governor say: "Last month of August I had to put on a sweater almost every single night.
 Imagine ...
 In the middle of the summer!
 Therefore, climate change cannot be happening."
-John thought that was a strong and valid argument and now uses it himself in discussions on climate change.
+John thought that this was a strong and valid argument and now uses it himself in discussions on climate change.

-10. A new biotech company announces that it will bring a fantastic product on the market.
+10. A new biotech company announces that it will bring a fantastic product to the market.
 The product gets a lot of attention in the media.
-It attracts a huge amount of investment, despite the fact that only 20% of starting biotech companies ever become profitable.
+It attracts a huge amount of investment, even though only 20% of starting biotech companies ever become profitable.

 11. The Albert Hein has bought a new Chilean wine and hopes to make a nice profit selling it.
 They buy the wine for 2,5EUR per bottle and want to sell it for 6EUR per bottle.
-But the wine sells badly.
-A marketing agency advises them to put the Chilean wine on the racks between their cheapest (and not very nice looking bottles) and their much more expensive (and for most people unaffordable) bottles.
+But the wine sells poorly.
+A marketing agency advises them to put the Chilean wine on the racks between their cheapest (and not very nice-looking bottles) and their much more expensive (and for most people unaffordable) bottles.
 Which bias are they trying to exploit here?

 12a.
 Linda and Mary begin a start-up.
-At the start they both invest 20 000EUR in the project.
+At the start, they both invest 20 000EUR in the project.
 After the first year, that money is completely spent (they have rented and furnished an office space, made marketing costs, etc.).
-Unfortunately, the start-up still hasn’t generated any returns.
-If they do not pump in extra capital, it’s game over.
-They decide to ask their parents for extra funds because they do not want to give up now because they have already invested so much effort and money.
+Unfortunately, the start-up still has not generated any returns.
+If they do not put in extra capital, it will be game over.
+They decide to ask their parents for extra funds because they do not want to give up now, considering that they have already invested so much effort and money into the business.
 What reasoning error do they make?

 12b.
 Moreover, they add, we have read about a lot of start-ups that also faced difficult times in the beginning and are now very successful.
 What reasoning error do they make here?

-13. 5% of lifelong smokers get lung cancer.
-Recently an article was published in which the CEO of Philip Morris talks about the unjustified demonization of the tobacco industry.
-He stressed that tobacco is a leisure product and added that the vast majority of smokers - 95% - do not get lung cancer.
+13.Five percent of lifelong smokers get lung cancer.
+Recently, an article was published in which the CEO of Philip Morris talks about the unjustified demonization of the tobacco industry.
+He stressed that tobacco is a leisure product and added that most smokers - 95% - do not get lung cancer.
 Which bias does the CEO exploit here?